Variational formulation of stochastic thermodynamics: Finite-dimensional systems: Variational principle of ST

+which satisfy $\l_{\pm}>0$ for $|C|<1$, ensuring that $\mathbb{L}$ is PD.
+In this case, its inverse $\mathbb{L}^{-1}$ is also PD, since its eigenvalues are $1/\l_{\pm}>0$, which guarantees that $\dot S_{\rm tot} \geq 0$.
+The special case $C=\pm 1$ leads to a degenerate situation in which the two noise terms become identical, introducing a redundancy and rendering the model ill-defined.

 The FDR \eqref{eq:FDR_inter} shows that, due to cross-correlations, each flux is influenced by both temperature and chemical potential gradients, thereby exhibiting cross-effects.
 The relationship between the fluxes and the gradients is governed by the symmetric PD matrix $\mathbb{L}$, which embodies the Onsager reciprocal relations.
+Indeed, the condition of LDB implies micro-reversibility, from which Onsager symmetry emerges \cite{Onsager_relations,Broeck_1,Broeck_2,Polettini}.
 This structure indicates that, in the macroscopic limit, the model inherently recovers the phenomenological relations of nonequilibrium thermodynamics \cite{Onsager_relations,GBYo2018}, mediated by the Onsager matrix.
 Namely, the FDR \eqref{eq:FDR_inter} has the same form as its macroscopic counterpart found in \cite{GBYo2018} from

 where $I$ denotes the macroscopic internal EP.
-In addition, the fluxes include noise-induced drifts, arising from multiplicative noise and/or state-dependent correlations, which are necessary for thermodynamic consistency.
+In addition, the fluxes include noise-induced drifts, arising from state-dependent correlations, which are necessary for thermodynamic consistency.
 These features are particularly relevant in modeling active field theories, as discussed in Refs. \cite{Cates_2022, ActiveFields}.
-However, the special case $C=\pm 1$ leads to a degenerate situation in which the two noise terms become identical, introducing a redundancy and rendering the model ill-defined.
+Since the system is closed, the functional